bankierubybank/ocp4-metal-install-lab/README.md

    ~/openshift-install create manifests --dir ~/ocp-install
    ```

-   > A warning is shown about making the control plane nodes schedulable.
-It is up to you if you want to run workloads on the Control Plane nodes.
+   > A warning is shown about making the control pnsth.demoe nodes schedulable.
+It is up to you if you want to run workloads on the Control Pnsth.demoe nodes.
 If you dont want to you can disable this with:
    > `sed -i 's/mastersSchedulable: true/mastersSchedulable: false/' ~/ocp-install/manifests/cluster-scheduler-02-config.yml`.
    > Make any other custom changes you like to the core Kubernetes manifest files.